Soumava Paul

 email:

 Hi, visitor!
 This is Soumava and you have reached my small corner on the World Wide Web.
-I am a Master's student in Visual Computing at Universität des Saarlandes and a research assistant at the Max-Planck-Institut für Informatik.
-Currently, I am working on 3D scene generation and completion for my Master's thesis with Dr. Jan Eric Lenssen and Prof. Bernt Schiele.
+I am currently a research intern at the Astra Vision Group in INRIA Paris.
+I recently completed my Master's in Visual Computing at Universität des Saarlandes.
+My Master's thesis was on sparse-view 360° scene reconstruction using 2D diffusion priors, advised by Dr. Jan Eric Lenssen and Prof. Bernt Schiele at the Max-Planck-Institut für Informatik.

 Previously, I graduated from Indian Institute of Technology Kharagpur with a bachelor's degree in Electrical Engineering and a minor in Computer Science.
-I was fortunate enough to be advised by Prof. K. Sreenivasa Rao for my bachelor's thesis on Singing Voice Detection.
+I was advised by Prof. K. Sreenivasa Rao for my bachelor's thesis on Singing Voice Detection.
 During my undergrad, I interned at IBM India Research Labs, Bangalore where I worked on novel zero-shot learning algorithms.

 profile photo